This page describes automated installation using the macOS FreeSWITCH™ Installer (macFI). It is part of the FreeSWITCH™ macOS documentation.

 Running the macOS FreeSWITCH™ Installer

-The first time macFI is launched security settings are required due to macOS security restrictions.
-After the first attempt to run go to System Preferences Security and General settings, click allow macFI to run.
-Restart macFI and additional System Preferences Security and Privacy settings are required as follows:
+The first time macFI is launched, macOS security settings must be added.
+After the first attempt to run, go to System Preferences Security and General settings, click allow macFI to run.
+Restart macFI, additional System Preferences Security and Privacy settings are required as follows:

 On macOS 10.14 Mojave and later: Under "Privacy" click Accessibility and set the MacFI on.
-Additional on-time authorization prompts are required.
+Additional one-time authorization prompts are required.

 Prior to Mohave: Open System Preferences –> Security & Privacy and under General set to allow macFI to run after the first time it's launched.